liamgrimes/sperrin-design/README.md

 This project is a static website created to establish an online presence for Sperrin Design.

 The current version focuses on presenting the brand, showcasing collections, and providing contact information.
-Ecommerce functionality is not included at this stage.

 Tech Stack
 HTML5